Brazil markets set to rally after Congress backs impeachment

 Whatever the composition of Temer's possible government, it will likely face an uphill struggle given the embittered political climate, the depth of the economic crisis, and his PMDB party's involvement in a sweeping corruption investigation.

-"Strikes and protests by Rousseff's organized labor supporters will complicate things for VP Michel Temer when he assumes the presidency in mid-May, but the Lava Jato probe is still a much greater liability for him and the PMDB", political risk consultancy Eurasia Group wrote in a client note.
+"Strikes and protests by Rousseff's organised labour supporters will complicate things for VP Michel Temer when he assumes the presidency in mid-May, but the Lava Jato probe is still a much greater liability for him and the PMDB", political risk consultancy Eurasia Group wrote in a client note.

 (Additional reporting by Guillermo Parra-Bernal; Editing by Daniel Flynn and Jacqueline Wong)